 Across parts of the British countryside, people are once again living alongside beavers, wild boar and white-tailed eagles.
 These keystone species were extirpated around 500, 400 and 200 years ago respectively, but have since reclaimed former territories.
 The Eurasian lynx (Lynx lynx) has been absent from the landscape for more than 1000 years, while the wolf (Canis lupus) and brown bear (Ursus arctos) have also been lost.
 For so long, the British countryside has been devoid of large carnivores and any memory of living alongside anything larger than a fox or badger has been lost.
-Recent research has shown that restoring apex predators could bring ecological and economic benefits, but their return would undoubtedly bring challenges and risks.
-Here, we will explore these issues with regards to the Eurasian lynx, the most suitable candidate for carnivore restoration in Britain.
+Some people believe that restoring apex predators would bring ecological and economic benefits, while others fear their return would bring unacceptable challenges and risks.
+Here, we will explore these issues with regards to the Eurasian lynx, the most currently debated candidate for carnivore restoration in Britain.

 Making Room for Predators